simonmika/egmontmika.com/content/blog/share-a-meal.md

 He is hospitable.

 And this is what we are communicating to others when being hospital.
-It’s as easy as sharing a meal with a friend, a collegue, a neighbor, or a stranger.
+It’s as easy as sharing a meal with a friend, a colleague, a neighbor, or a stranger.
 Or why not a beggar!
 God is indiscriminate.

 He is including.

 Your meal doesn’t have to be fancy; don’t let it be exclusive.
 There is no need to impress on anyone.
-Just share what you have, it may be abundant or little, a three-course dinner or a glas of water.
+Just share what you have, it may be abundant or little, a three-course dinner or a glass of water.
 Or a piece of chocolate or a banana.
 Just act hospitable according to the situation.

 Actually, it’s not so much about the food, but about your attitude, what people sense when they are together with you.